-Trudy Rubin is the foreign affairs columnist for The Philadelphia Inquirer and a member of The Inquirer’s editorial board.
+Trudy Rubin is the Worldview columnist for The Philadelphia Inquirer and a member of The Inquirer's editorial board.
 Her column runs in many other U.S. newspapers.
 In 2019, Rubin received the Overseas Press Club of America’s Flora Lewis Award for Best Commentary in international affairs.
-In 2017, and 2001, she was a finalist for the Pulitzer Prize.
+In 2017 and 2001, she was a finalist for the Pulitzer Prize.
 In 2010, she received the Arthur Ross Award for distinguished analysis of foreign affairs from the American Academy of Diplomacy.
 She is the author of Willful Blindness: The Bush Administration and Iraq.
-Ms. Rubin has special expertise on the Middle East, South Asia and Russia.
-In recent years, she has written from China, Hong Kong, Taiwan, Russia, Ukraine, Afghanistan.
-Pakistan, Iraq, Egypt, Tunisia, Lebanon, Israel, the West Bank, Turkey, France, Italy, Britain and Germany.
-Before coming to The Inquirer, she was the Middle East correspondent and national correspondent for The Christian Science Monitor and a staff writer for The Economist.
-She is a graduate of Smith College and The London School of Economics.
-In 2007, she was awarded the Smith College Medal for distinguished achievements by an alumna.
+Ms. Rubin has special expertise on the Middle East, South Asia, and Russia.
+In recent years, she has written from China, Hong Kong, Taiwan, Russia, Ukraine, Afghanistan, Pakistan, Iraq, Egypt, Tunisia, Lebanon, Israel, the West Bank, Turkey, France, Italy, Britain and Germany.
+Before joining The Inquirer in 1983, she was Middle East correspondent for The Christian Science Monitor.
+She is a graduate of Smith College and the London School of Economics.

 Expertise: Conflict, Democracy, Populism, & Domestic Politics, International Relations, Media & Journalism, Middle East